primesearch/cofact/README.md

 Finally, the cofactor $C$ can be tested to determine if it is a prime power by calculating the greatest common divisor $G = \text{gcd}(A - B, C)$.
 If $G = 1$ then the cofactor is not a prime power.
 If $G \neq 1$ then the cofactor is a prime power and is divisible by $G$.

 ### Computation
 The less performance-critical calculations in cofact use the GNU Multiple Precision (GMP) arithmetic library.
 However for the heavy lifting of modular squarings required by Pépin's test, the `gwnum` library is used since it is multi-threaded and therefore provides much higher performance.
-Even so, cofact (main branch) does not have Gerbitz error checking of calculations and does not save interim results to a file.
-So, for a Fermat cofactor test that is expected to run more than a few hours, it is preferable to first either generate the proof file using mprime / Prime95 (which has Gerbitz error checking and checkpoint / restart capability) or download the proof file from Catherine's [website](https://64ordle.au/fermat/).
+Even so, cofact (main branch) does not have Gerbicz error checking of calculations and does not save interim results to a file.
+So, for a Fermat cofactor test that is expected to run more than a few hours, it is preferable to first either generate the proof file using mprime / Prime95 (which has Gerbicz error checking and checkpoint / restart capability) or download the proof file from Catherine's [website](https://64ordle.au/fermat/).
 Once a Fermat number's proof file is in hand, `cofact -upr` can be used to test the new cofactor whenever a new factor of the Fermat number is discovered.

 ### Proof files
 mprime / Prime95 is capable of generating a verifiable delay function proof file for any Fermat number through $F_{30}$.
-Proof files have been generated and collected for $F_{14}$ through $F_{29}$ and are available from Catherine’s [website](https://64ordle.au/fermat/).
-If you wish to use mprime / Prime95 to generate a proof file for $F_{30}$ (requires a system with AVX512 support), we would be [most interested](https://www.mersenneforum.org/showthread.php?t=22668&page=6) in knowing about it!
+Proof files have been generated and collected for $F_{12}$ through $F_{29}$ and are available from Catherine’s [website](https://64ordle.au/fermat/).
+If you wish to use mprime / Prime95 to generate a proof file for $F_{30}$ (requires a system with AVX512 support), we would be [most interested](https://www.mersenneforum.org/node/17112?view=thread) in knowing about it!

 ### Residues
-For the full residue from Pepin's test and each step of the Suyama test, cofact prints the full residue mod $2^{64}$ in hexadecimal along with the triplet of smaller residues (mod $2^{35}-1$, mod $2^{36}-1$ and mod $2^{36}$) devised by Alexander Hurwitz and John Selfridge in 1964.
+For the full residue from Pépin's test and each step of the Suyama test, cofact prints the full residue mod $2^{64}$ in hexadecimal along with the triplet of smaller residues (mod $2^{35}-1$, mod $2^{36}-1$ and mod $2^{36}$) devised by Alexander Hurwitz and John Selfridge in 1964.
 These Selfridge-Hurwitz residues are printed in decimal and octal, to enable easier comparison with residues reported in historical references.